Eli-Joves/meteo203-2526-joves/README.md

 # 05 Nov 2025
 - Finished exercise 6
-- Added the following exercises
+- Added the exercise 7 and 8
+- Finishing questions remaining for exercise 7

 # 22 Oct 2025
 - Finished exercise 5